hannahas/lgg-survival/README.md

 | Histologic grade (G2/G3) | 0.653 | 0.025 |
 | Molecular subtype (IDH/codel) | 0.741 | 0.032 |
 | Subtype + grade + age | 0.817 | 0.023 |

+Log-rank test: Null hypothesis is that the survival curves are idential among the various groups compared.
+Bigger chi2 = bigger gap between observed and expected event counts.
+No hazard ratio comes out of this.
+The hazard ratio measures how big the difference between groups is.
+The Chi2 measures how confidently the data rules out the 'no difference' null.

 Log-rank test for molecular subtype: χ² = 106, df = 2, p < 2×10⁻¹⁶.
 Log-rank test for grade: χ² = 27.9, df = 1, p = 1×10⁻⁷.